BoundaryML/baml/README.md

 ## Comparing multiple prompts / llms

 In BAML you do this by declaring multiple `impls`.
+The VSCode Extension will also let you run the tests side by side.

 ```rust
 // Same signature as above